 Who should I bring?
 You can bring any of your male high/middle school vocalists.
 However, please only bring students whose voices have changed and are ready for the vocal range of TBB repertoire.
 You do not need to bring a balanced group; we will work with all of your students!
 Bring as many as you can, the more the merrier!

 Can our male ensemble perform?
 YES!
 We would love to have you perform one or two selections in the culminating concert.
 When you check-in the day of the event you’ll have the opportunity to give your performance information to the faculty.

 Cost: The cost for each student participant is $20.
 These costs cover lunch, music and the performance t-shirt.
-In addition, each school will pay a flat $15 to cover lunch/T-shirt for the director and shipping costs for the music.
 Please indicate your (director) T-shirt size on the registration form

 Chaperones: We expect each director will accompany their students.
 If it is customary for your district to require additional supervision, your chaperones will be more than welcome to join us for lunch and the day’s festivities.

 Registration table: Students will be ready to check-in your school between 8:15 – 9:00 the morning of the event.